OGSarah/Calculator/README.md

 - SwiftUI
 - MVVM Architecture
 - SwiftLint
-- Persists data locally via Core Data and sends each session’s data to the backend once the app is about to go into the background.
+- Persists data locally via SwiftData and sends each session’s data to the backend once the app is about to go into the background.
 - Creates a new session each time the app launches.

 ## Back-end Technical Details